coderefinery/git-intro/content/sharing.md

 :::::{exercise} Exercise: Turn your project to a Git repo and share it (25 min)

 1. Create a new directory called **myproject** with one or few files in it.
    This represents our own project.
 It is not yet a Git repository.
+You can try that with your own project or use a simple placeholder example.
-2. Turn this directory into a Git repository.
+2. Turn this new directory into a Git repository.
 3. Share this repository on GitHub.

-We offer **three different flows** of how to do this exercise.
+We offer **three different paths** of how to do this exercise.
 * Via **GitHub web interface** works, but uploading files is manual and probably only for special cases.
 * **VS Code** is quite easy, since VS Code can offer to create the